 Currently, the Institute of Medicine (IOM) has a 2020 goal that 80% of registered nurses earn an advanced degree, such as a bachelor of science in nursing (BSN).
 Though that goal has not been achieved at this present time, the educational choices an RN makes should reflect a movement towards this hoped for national precedent.

 Associate Degree Nurse (ADN): To practice as a professionally licensed RN, at the minimum one must achieve an ADN and pass the NCLEX-RN exam before being eligible for licensure and subsequent employment.
 ADN programs typically take two years to complete (after two years of the appropriate prerequisites).
 ADN programs are usually offered through community colleges and include coursework online, in the classroom, lab work, clinical rotations, and practicum experiences.
 Most students who choose to pursue an ADN degree do so understanding that they will have to back to school for a BSN.

 Bachelor of Science in Nursing (BSN): To maintain competitive advantage as well as meet the IOM mandate, most RNs choose to pursue a BSN program to begin their professional practice.
 BSN programs usually take four years to complete.
 BSN programs are offered at brick and mortar campuses and online.
 Much like an ADN program, they are a combination of classroom work, lecture, labor work, clinical experiences, and practicums.

-Master of Science in Nursing: A MSN is not required for professional med-surg nursing practice.
+Master of Science in Nursing (MSN): This is not required for professional med-surg nursing practice.
 However, many nurses choose a bridge program to complete their MSN, as this will remove a lot of professional promotion barriers.
 An MSN also opens the door for teaching opportunities, higher pay, and greater responsibilities.
 Occasionally, some employers will reimburse or offer educational assistance for these academic pursuits.